3 Myths About Heart Valve Surgery

 Myth: Heart Valve Surgery Decreases Patient Life Expectancy

-The truth: Not necessarily, said Dr. Gerdisch.
-Several medical studies came to this conclusion, estimating that the life expectancy a patient having valve surgery would be shortened by one to four years.
-Without surgery at all, however, a patient’s survival rate is only a few years.
+The truth: Not necessarily, said Dr. Parikshak.
+Several medical studies came to this conclusion, estimating that the life expectancy of a patient having valve surgery would be shortened by one to four years.
+But in comparison, without surgery at all, a patient’s survival rate is only a few years.

-“The most important determinant of how heart valve surgery affects life expectancy is the time of surgery.
-It is most important that heart disease is monitored well before there is irreparable damage to the heart,” said Dr. Gerdisch.
+“The most important determinant of how heart valve surgery affects life expectancy is the timing of surgery.
+It is most important that heart disease is monitored well before there is irreparable damage to the heart,” said Dr. Parikshak.

-“Every replacement poses some risk for the patient because introduces a foreign object into the body.
-But when we repair a valve with the patient’s own tissue, we eliminate that risk of rejection and restore life expectancy to normal,” said Dr. Gerdisch.
+“Every replacement poses some risk for the patient because it introduces a foreign object into the body.
+But when we are able to repair a valve, we eliminate that risk and restore life expectancy to normal,” said Dr. Parikshak.

-In addition to expanded surgery options for heart valve replacement and repair, heart specialists now have interventional choices to treat heart valve disease, including transcatheter aortic valve replacement, or TAVR.
-This valve replacement can be delivered via a catheter and doesn’t require open-heart surgery.
-When first used, it was an excellent choice for patients who were not good candidates for more invasive surgery, especially if they had symptoms of heart failure.
+In addition to expanded surgery options for heart valve replacement and repair, heart specialists now have interventional choices to treat heart valve disease, including Transcatheter Aortic Valve Replacement (TAVR) or Transcatheter Edge to Edge Repair (TEER).
+These techniques deliver therapy via a catheter and don’t require open-heart surgery.
+It remains an excellent choice for patients who are not good candidates for more invasive surgery, especially if they have symptoms of heart failure.

 “TAVR has dramatically expanded the access to aortic valve replacement.
 We started out by performing TAVR in patients that were too high risk for surgery.
 Nowadays, it is a possibility for most patients if their anatomy is suitable,” said Saeed Shaikh, MD, director of the structural heart program at Franciscan Health Indianapolis and a cardiologist with Franciscan Physician Network Indiana Heart Physicians in Indianapolis.
 “In the United States, more TAVR valves are placed in patients annually than valves replaced surgically.
 TAVR has a short recovery time and it really makes a difference in the patient’s quality of life.”